Surface Operational Housing Unit #3

-“That subakidoe has nothing to do with me.”
+“That citizen has nothing to do with me,” she said, turning away.

-“You cared enough to finance that book of hers,” Balru argued.
+“You cared enough to finance that book of hers,” Balru accused.
 “The one that killed her career.”

-“She came into the precinct,” Balru sat beside her on the chaise.
-“Concerned about her safety given her pedigree,”
+Balru sat beside her on the chaise.
+“Tavo came into the precinct, Kul, concerned about her safety.”

-“No, but you are,” she said.
-“When you published her book, Kul, you established a connection to her.”
+“No, but you are, Kul,” Balru’s deep voice gained an edge.
+“When you published her book, you established a connection to her.”

-“Fusada was next in line to rule, not me,” Sofita refused to touch the duxpak.
-“The fact that she’s dead and I’m alive doesn’t change that.”
+“Fusada was next in line to rule, not me,” Sofita addressed the marix plainly.
+“Her being dead and my still breathing, doesn’t change that.”

-“You and Fusada,” Balru reminded.
-“You’re one citizen in the eyes of the Collective.”
+“You and Fusada are one citizen in the eyes of the Collective,” Balru reminded.

 Set breeding schedules and precise genetics had negated the existence of twins among the Femmar.
 The Kul sisters were an anomaly brought on by their maker’s carelessness before the abolition of Femarctic males.